 This metric monitors the second option.
 As we transition our energy mix towards lower-carbon sources (such as renewables or nuclear energy), the amount of carbon we emit per unit of energy should fall.

-This chart shows carbon intensity – measured in kilograms of CO2 emitted per kilogram of oil equivalent consumed.
+This chart shows carbon intensity – measured in kilograms of CO2 emitted per kilowatt-hour of electricity generated.